-It is just one of 400 active substances and compounds derived from hemp and marijuana plants and the family of cannabis plants.
+It is just one of 400 active substances and compounds derived from hemp and medical cannabis plants more commonly known as marijuana.
 The compound is one of the 124 known cannabinoids that are commonly sought after for its medicinal properties.

 THCV is similar to THC in that they look the same; however, a subtle chemical difference makes this compound behave a little differently from the better-known THC counterpart.
 Let’s take a better look at the compound called Delta 9.